 Our premium Harvest mixes (both organic and conventional) tend to highlight what’s in season: this means that in winter you’ll see more citrus; in fall, lots of pears and apples; and in summer, stone fruit and berries.
 Throughout the year, we try to keep our Harvest mixes interesting by adding unique seasonal fruits such as kiwi berries, persimmons, passion fruit, and figs.

 We value transparency and consumer education at every step of the way.
-To find out exactly what a piece of fruit in your box is, and where it was grown, go to fruitguys.com and click on the "What's in the Mix" button.
-Input your zip code and click on your box type.
+To find out exactly what a piece of fruit in your box is, and where it was grown, visit our ““This Weeks Mixes” page” and click on your region to see the mix in your box.
 (Your box type is listed on the shipping label on the outside of your delivery box.)

 If you ever have a question about your fruit or the farm it came from, don’t hesitate to email email@example.com or call 1-877-FRUIT-ME.
 Your 100% satisfaction is our goal.

 Want to know more?
-Sign up for our monthly newsletter (in right sidebar) and read about What's in Season for each region, plus stories on health, nutrition and fitness, news, recipes, and more.
+Sign up for our monthly newsletter and read about What’s in Season for each region, plus stories on health, nutrition and fitness, news, recipes, and more.